trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 "host" functions to be used for greater purposes.
 The host functions provide an API to the WASM program to interact externally.

-For smart rollups, the host functions exposed to a WASM kernel allow it to interact with the components of persistent state:
+For Smart Rollups, the host functions exposed to a WASM kernel allow it to interact with the components of persistent state:

  - `read_input` - loads the oldest input still present in the inbox of the smart rollup in the transient memory of the WASM kernel.
 This means that the input is lost at the next invocation of `kernel_run` if it is not written in the durable storage